 Apra Premier Webinar: Building Community: A Culture of DEI in the Workplace

 Diversity, Ethics and Inclusion (DEI) is a top-of-mind subject for many of us in the industry.
-Register for the first Apra Premier Webinar in our series on November 2nd to dive into DEI with fellow Apra members and special guest speakers.
 This webinar will kick off with a panel discussion on talent management and inclusive leadership in your organization.
 Invited speaker, Sharon Parkinson will discuss the steps that Vassar College took as a campus community to become a more inclusive, just and diverse institution.
 Sharon will discuss how Vassar’s Advancement Office incorporated DEI into their office culture and the work that she did to “center” DEI within prospect development.
 Sharon’s presentation will leave you with critical tools and ideas to help you define how you want to transform your office culture!
-Afterwards, attendees will go into breakout rooms to further discuss DEI topics including microaggressions, exclusion, employee recruitment, hiring and retaining diverse teams.
 Attendees are also encouraged to utilize the new Apra DEI Data Guide.

 This webinar is worth (2) CFRE points.

-Kelli North is a Senior Development Research Analyst at the University of Michigan, where she assists multiple academic units as well as the Alumni Association and the Office of Diversity, Equity, & Inclusion with prospect research, prospecting, and fundraising strategy.
+Kelli North is the Assistant Director of Development Research, DEI Initiatives, at the University of Michigan.
+She assists multiple academic units, as well as the Alumni Association and the Office of Diversity, Equity, & Inclusion, with prospect research, prospecting, and fundraising strategy.
 Her current areas of focus are diversity, equity, and inclusion and NextGen fundraising.
-She tries to bring her social justice education and experience as a first-generation college student to her work.
-She is the Advocacy Lead on the board of the APRA Michigan Chapter as well as a member of the FORUM Planning Committee and former Chair of the Research Committee for the Great Lakes Prospect Development FORUM.
-She is also a member of the planning committee for the APRA Great Lakes Conference.
+She is the President and former Advocacy Lead on the board of the APRA Michigan Chapter, a member of the FORUM Planning Committee and former Chair of the Research Committee for the Great Lakes Prospect Development Forum, and is also a founding member of APRA Great Lakes Collaborative.

 Chief Impact Officer